 (Prince Henry, Act 2 Scene 2)

-Thus we play the fools with the time, and the spirits of the wise sit in the clouds and mock us.
+Thus we play the fools with the time, and the spirits of the wise sit in

 (Prince Henry, Act 2 Scene 2)